Do We Need to Look at Bodycare the Same as Skincare?

 Protection From the Sun & an Easy-to-Maintain Tanning Routine

 Recently, there has been a lot of sunscreen fear-mongering online, saying that chemical sunscreens are hormone disruptors and cause cancer.
-You know what is a hormone disruptor?
+You know what a hormone disruptor is?
 Your phone, your laptop.
 Don't see anyone getting rid of those anytime soon.
 You know what will give you skin cancer for sure?
 Unprotected sun exposure.
 If you still doubt the safety of sunscreens, watch this video by Lab Muffin (she has a PhD in Chemistry and a certification in Cosmetic Chemistry).

 This does not mean that there are some sunscreens that are better than others, but this usually concerns texture and ease of use rather than safety.
 I like my body sunscreens to be hydrating, even greasy because I love the oily look on the beach.
 I hate it when the sunscreen is formulated to be non-greasy to the point it feels drying with frequent reapplication (which I do after every water dip!).
 Pilling also annoys me because it makes me feel like I have dirt on my skin.
 Based on my preferences, I love the Garnier Ambre Solaire Ideal Bronze SPF 30.